pingidentity/terraform-provider-pingdirectory/docs/resources/default_id_token_validator.md

 - `openid_connect_provider` (String) Specifies HTTPS connection settings for the PingOne OpenID Connect provider.
 - `signing_certificate` (Set of String) Specifies the locally stored certificates that may be used to validate the signature of an incoming ID token.
 This property may be specified if a JWKS endpoint should not be used to retrieve public signing keys.
 - `subject_claim_name` (String) The name of the token claim that contains the subject; i.e., the authenticated user.
-- `type` (String) The type of ID Token Validator resource.
-Options are ['ping-one', 'openid-connect']

 ### Read-Only